 Friedrich Merz, Germany's Chancellor, stated bluntly on Sunday that his country "will not participate in an Iran war," according to Reuters.
 The declaration came as Trump publicly demanded that NATO allies send naval forces to the Persian Gulf to assist in reopening the critical shipping route.

 France, Spain, and the UK swiftly echoed Germany's position.
 A senior British minister told The Guardian that London is "not obliged to support every demand of a transactional US president."
-Spain explicitly ruled out participating in military operations in the Strait of Hormuz, while Paris maintained its long-standing position of strategic autonomy.
+Spain explicitly ruled out participating in military operations in the Strait of Hormuz, while maintained its long-standing position of strategic autonomy.